openpnp/openpnp/Setup-and-Calibration:-General-Camera-Setup.md

 6. Verify your camera is working, in the "Camera" window select your newly added camera from the drop down list.
 If configured correctly you should see a live image from your selected camera.
 7. On the General Configuration tab click the name field in the camera table to give your camera a descriptive name.
 We suggest "Top Camera" and "Bottom Camera", respectively.

+## Delete Old Camera

+When you first install OpenPnP it comes with a set of defaults that simulate a machine so that you can try it out.
+When you start to set up OpenPnP for your real machine, you need to remove some of those defaults so they don't interfere with your machine.

+If you are adding a Top Camera, look to see if there is an existing Top Camera called ImageCamera.
+Delete it.

+For the Bottom Camera, you may see an existing one called SimulatedUpCamera.
+Delete it.

 ## Camera Type Specific Setup

 [[OpenCVCamera]] - USB cameras